BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

             The formatting of this style can be configured with the [`chest` config option](../Configuration/Plugin-Config.md/#io-conversation-io-settings).

-            You can change the option's item to something else than ender pearls by adding adding a new section 'properties' to the 'player_options' and reference an item by its ID.
+            You can change the option's item to something else than ender pearls by adding adding a new section `properties` to the `player_options` and reference an item by its ID.
 This will then look like this:

             ```YAML
             player_options: